nuxtrdev/nuxtr-vscode/README.md

 <br>
 <br>

-### Run scripts from the VSCode command palette or sidebar
+### Execute Scripts with Ease

-Main scripts are available from command palette, if you want to use a custom command you can find it in the sidebar.
-Besides `nuxt dev` command, all other commands run in the background and you can see the output in the VSCode output channel.
+Access main scripts directly from the command palette for swift execution.
+Should you require a custom command, you can conveniently locate it in the sidebar.
+With the exception of nuxt dev, all other commands operate in the background, and you can monitor the output in the VSCode output channel.

 ![Nuxt Scripts](./.github/media/scripts.gif)